“Our photographs provide knowledge about our life because we proudly maintain the customs of our ancestors, our roots, and love of our people.”

 These exhibitions have also encouraged CPP photographers to grow creatively, and on some occasions enabled them to interact with other artists from different cultural backgrounds and contexts.
 CPP will continue to promote such cultural exchange through a partnership with the Flint Institute of the Arts; a residency program for Maya photographers in the United States will begin in 2011.

-The Chiapas Photography Project is in the process of preparing a major exhibition titled A Celebration of Everyday Life, Work by Maya Photographers from Chiapas, Mexico.
-It gathers some of the best work produced by CPP photographers throughout the twenty year history of the Project.
-The exhibition will include interpretive texts and a selection of documentary photographs of CPP activities.
+The Chiapas Photography Project is in the process of preparing a major exhibition.
+It gathers some of the best work produced by CPP photographers throughout the twenty-year history of the Project and will include interpretive texts and a selection of documentary photographs of CPP activities.

 Other Galleries: